Virgin Rope Makeover: Production

 Director Mamoru Watanabe made his debut with the now lost film Hussy in 1965.
 Virgin Rope Makeover is a remake of that film.
 Watanabe also made other films at this time working with actresses Mayuko Hino and Naomi Oka with Oka usually playing the mature woman luring the innocent Hino into sadistic adventures.
 He also continued to collaborate with screenwriter Banmei Takahashi in other pink films for Shintōhō Eiga.

 Reception

 Virgin Rope Makeover was awarded the Best Film award at the first Zoom-Up Awards given by the magazine of the same name in 1980.
-Director Mamoru Watanabe took the prize for Best Director and Mayuko Hino won for Best Actress.
+Watanabe took the prize for Best Director and Mayuko Hino won for Best Actress.

 Release

 Virgin Rope Makeover was released theatrically in Japan in June 1979.
 It was re-released on VHS tape by Tairiku Shobo (陸書房) in January 1990.